1594 words

 ✅ Production

-Tools like Docker Scout and Snyk help automate this.
+Tools like Docker Scout and Snyk handle this for you.

-Instead, use multi-stage builds: Build your app in one stage, then copy only the necessary files to a final, smaller image.
+Multi-stage builds fix this.
+Build your app in one stage, then copy only what you need into a final, smaller image.

 🚫 Debugging tools